 HOW TO ACCESS THE NM MINES DATABASE

 The New Mexico Mines Database is not ready for public distribution at this time.
 However, inquiries on specific areas can be made to Virginia T. McMlemore (email@example.com).

 Funding for this project was provided directly or indirectly by a variety of sources.
 Funding for inputting uranium data into a GIS compatible computerized database was provided in part by the U. S. Environmental Protection Agency (McLemore et al., 2002).
 The New Mexico State Land Office funded a minerals-resource assessment of Luna County (McLemore et al., 2001).
 The USGS funded a minerals deposit and mining district map of New Mexico.
 The Army Corps of Engineers funded the input of data into the database for Sierra and Otero Counties.
-This work is part of ongoing research on the mineral resources in New Mexico at NMBGMR, Peter Scholle, Director and State Geologist.
-A team of geologists and students at the NMBGMR is working on this database and includes Gretchen K. Hoffman, Glen R. Jones, Maureen Wilks, Peggy Johnson, Steven Raugust, Christian B. Krueger, Michael Breese, Meghan Jackson, Jeff Arbuckle, Amanda Rowe, Linda Ulbricht, and Kelly Donahue.
+This work is part of ongoing research on the mineral resources in New Mexico at the Bureau of Geology, Peter Scholle, Director and State Geologist (now Emeritus).
+A team of geologists and students at the Bureau of Geology is working on this database and includes Gretchen K. Hoffman, Glen R. Jones, Maureen Wilks, Peggy Johnson, Steven Raugust, Christian B. Krueger, Michael Breese, Meghan Jackson, Jeff Arbuckle, Amanda Rowe, Linda Ulbricht, and Kelly Donahue.

 - Cox, D. P., and Singer, D. A., eds., 1986, Mineral deposit models: U.S. Geological Survey, Bulletin 1693, 379 p.

 - Du Bray, E. A., ed., 1995, Preliminary compilation of descriptive geoenvironmental mineral deposit models: U.S. Geological Survey, Open-file Report 95-831, 272 p.